Raneemoqaily7/reading-notes/linkedlist.md

 we have |f(x)| < C |g(x)|; if g(x) 0, this is equivalent to limx -> a f(x)/g(x) = 0.

- Acommon error is to confuse these by using O when  is meant.
-For example, one might say "heapsort is O(n log n)" when the intended meaning was "heapsort is (n log n)".
+ Acommon error is to confuse these by using O when  is meant.
+For example, one might say "heapsort is O(n log n)" when the intended meaning was "heapsort is (n log n)".
 Both statements are true, but the latter is a stronger claim.
 The notations described here are very useful.
 They are used for approximating formulas for analysis of algorithms, and for the definitions of terms in complexity theory (e.g.